artem-zinnatullin/TheContext-Podcast/show_notes/Episode_19_Part1.md

-# Episode 19, Part 1: Model-View-Intent with Benoît Quenaudon
+# Episode 19, Part 1: Model-View-Intent with Benoît Quenaudon from Square

 ### [How to listen & subscribe](https://github.com/artem-zinnatullin/TheContext-Podcast)